 There is confusion around the differences between the words keynote speaker, motivational speaker, plenary speaker, etc… What I have found is the meaning often depends on the meeting planner and the industry.
 Some see huge differences between these terms, while others use them interchangeably.
 But what is in a name?
 A plenary speaker by any other name should still make a big impact on your conference.
+The plenary speaker sets the tone for a great event.

 My experience with the term “Plenary Speaker” is it used more often in technical organizations.
 While some think the person in this role is from the industry, I have seen it most often used to highlight the “Featured Speaker”.
 These groups are often not utilizing celebrities in this plenary speaker role, but instead giving this title to the main presenter who will set the tone and underlay the them for the whole event.